 The City has already made good progress in a number of these areas.
-This includes the implementation of energyefficiency measures for its street and traffic lighting, energy-efficiency retrofits for buildings, an energy data management system, smart metering in City facilities, and behaviour change and training of City facility managers regarding energy efficiency.
+This includes the implementation of energy-efficiency measures for its street and traffic lighting, energy-efficiency retrofits for buildings, an energy data management system, smart metering in City facilities, and behaviour change and training of City facility managers regarding energy efficiency.
 These initiatives have resulted in total savings of R110 744 063, 75 964 MWh of electricity and 75 204 tonnes of carbon to date.

-In addition, the City has made significant progress with its integrated water leaks repair programme, pressure management, the replacement of ageing infrastructure, and environmental education and communication.
+In addition, the City has made significant progress with water demand management and water conservation through the implementation of various programmes under its award-winning Water Demand Management Strategy.
+These include the integrated water leaks repair programme, pressure management, replacement of ageing infrastructure, and environmental education and communication.